CompileYouth/wait-for-you-website/README.md

     Before this, run `npm i --save-dev less-loader less-watch-compiler`;
 4. Your file should like this:
     ![](./img/less-config.png)
+5. Remember put your `less-loader` in the last of the array.
-5. Apply the same setting to `/node_modules/react-scripts/config/webpack.config.prod.js`.
+6. Apply the same setting to `/node_modules/react-scripts/config/webpack.config.prod.js`.

 **Reference**
 1. [**Create React App**](https://github.com/facebook/create-react-app)